 • In the summertime, run the heater once a month for about 20 minutes (or longer) on high to flush the system, keep fresh fuel in the lines, and keep the heater clean.
 Even though it might be warm out, open your doors and turn the fan to keep the van from getting too hot inside the van.

-These instructions will prevent your heater from filling full of soot which can cause your unit to fail prematurely.
+These steps will prevent your heater from filling full of soot which can cause your unit to fail early.

 Consider Having Your Heater Rebuilt

-Just like any mechanical system fed, sometimes heaters need to be rebuilt, and new parts installed.
-This typically entails removing and dissembling the heater, cleaning out/off all of the parts, and installing new gaskets, glow pin screens, and other parts.
+Just like any machine fed, at times heaters need to be rebuilt, and new parts put in.
+This usually means taking out and taking apart the heater, cleaning out/off all of the parts, and putting in new gaskets, glow pin screens, and other parts.

-Because your heater is delicate and tied into your fuel system, it’s best to let Webasto/Espar certified technicians, like the awesome people at The Vansmith, do this work.
-A typical heater rebuild performed by The Vansmith costs about $800.
-It includes fully removing and disassembling your heater, completely cleaning it out, and replacing high-wear and gunked-up parts using genuine Webasto and Espar service kits.
+Because your heater is fragile and tied into your fuel system, it’s best to let Webasto/Espar trained techs, like the great people at The Vansmith, do this work.
+A standard heater rebuild done by The Vansmith costs about $800.
+It includes fully taking out and taking apart your heater, completely cleaning it out, and replacing high-wear and gunked-up parts using real Webasto and Espar service kits.

 Upgrade Your Insulation

-Just like your home, your van’s insulation – which sits between the metal shell and the interior walls of your van’s living space – will help to keep your van warm even in the coldest of nights.
-And, while there are several different kinds of insulation, after building and sleeping in hundreds of vans, we can honestly say that the best, most sustainable, warmest insulation on the planet is Havelock Wool Insulation.
-This natural fiber, made from the same stuff your wool sweater is made from, retains its insulation rating (i.e., R-Value) for roughly 50 years, has self-extinguishing materials, and manages moisture unlike any other foam or fiberglass insulation on the market.
+Just like your home, your van’s insulation – which sits between the metal shell and the inside walls of your van’s living space – will help to keep your van warm even in the coldest of nights.
+And, while there are many kinds of insulation, after building and sleeping in hundreds of vans, we can truly say that the best, most eco-friendly, warmest insulation on the planet is Havelock Wool Insulation (Havelock Wool).
+This natural fiber is made from the same stuff your wool sweater is made from.
+It keeps its insulation rating (i.e., R-Value) for roughly 50 years (Havelock Wool), has self-extinguishing materials, and handles moisture unlike any other foam or fiberglass insulation on the market (Havelock Wool).

-At The Vansmith, we offer complete, easy-to-install wall sets for Sprinters, Promasters, and Transits.
-As a bonus, these walls can be wrapped with a Byrne high-performance fabric (that is highly woven for durability) that includes a Landau foam underneath (to aid in insulation, sound deadening, and allows for a soft touch).
+At The Vansmith, we offer complete, easy wall sets for Sprinters, Promasters, and Transits.
+As a bonus, these walls can be wrapped with a Byrne high-performance fabric that is highly woven for long wear.
+This wrap has a Landau foam under it to help with insulation, sound blocking, and allows for a soft touch.

 Window Covers Make All the Difference

-Did you know that every window or fan reduces the R-Value inside your van?
-That’s because these are the surfaces that offer the least insulation and become perfect areas for condensation to build up.
+Did you know that every window or fan lowers the R-Value inside your van?
+That’s because these are the spots that offer the least insulation and become perfect areas for moisture to build up.

-Just like the installation in your walls, your windows and fans should have well-made, durable insulative covers that offer more R-Value than that towel you’re taping on the window.
-We know you’ve done this before…because we have.
-Unlike towels, well-made window and fan covers will greatly improve the efficiency of your heater and will provide you with all the privacy you'll need when snuggling up together ;-).
+Just like the install in your walls, your windows and fans should have well-made, tough insulative covers that offer more R-Value than that towel you’re taping on the window.
+We know you’ve done this already…since we have.
+Unlike towels, well-made window and fan covers will greatly boost the work your heater does and will give you all the privacy you'll need when snuggling up close ;-).

 In our minds, some of the best custom window and fan covers on the market are made by VanEssentials.
-And, like anything else vanlife-related, we can help you order these so that they perfectly fit your windows and fans.
+And, like anything else vanlife related, we can help you order these so that they fit your windows and fans just right.

 Conclusion

-As we’ve mentioned in previous articles, one of the coolest ways (pun intended) to use your van is as a winter ski lodge.
-And just like any other winter lodge, you’ll want to make sure that your van can get warm and stay warm while you’re out on the slopes, so when you get back you can strip down and have a beer or hot cocoa just like you would at home.
+As we’ve said in previous articles, one of the coolest ways (pun meant) to use your van is as a winter ski lodge.
+And just like any other winter lodge, you’ll want to make sure that your van can get warm and stay warm while you’re out on the slopes.
+This way, when you get back you can strip down and have a beer or hot cocoa just like you would at home.

-When outfitting your van for winter, The Vansmith has everything you need to keep your stoke high, no matter what adventures you plan.
+When setting up your van for winter, The Vansmith has all you need to keep your stoke high, no matter what trips you plan.

-Alternatively, if you’re more of a sun worshipper and would rather winterize your van for storage, The Vansmith can help you do that as well!
+Or, if you’re more of a sun lover and would rather prep your van for winter storage, The Vansmith can help you do that as well!
 For only $150, The Vansmith can assess your van and fully winterize your water system so that it’s ready to roll when the sun comes back out.